OceanEyes777/learngit/readme.txt

-Git is a version control system. try to learn git
+Git is a distributed version control system.
+Git is free software distributed under the GPL.